wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 document.body.insertAdjacentElement('afterbegin', list);
 ```

-Now let's create the other list item which we will use `append()` to add:
+Next, create the other list item which we will add using `append()`, like so 👇

 ```js
 const li5 = document.createElement('li');